sepuckett86/goodminder/git-help/how_we_test.md

 ## Clone your git repository
 On GitHub, go to the project you want to work on.
 Find the "Clone or download" button to copy the URL of your project.

-You should have a directory with www/ and Vagrantfile
+You should have a directory with www and Vagrantfile

 Navigate to www/html
 ```